neurogears/neurogears.github.io/_pages/about-us.md

 Brains interact with technology to turn imagination into reality.

-NeuroGEARS is born from the desire to explore and create inspiring possibilities with technology; and to make those possibilities more accessible to everyone.
-We are a network of explorers who like to imagine, use, and teach technology, so that more people can turn their dreams into reality.
+NeuroGEARS is an interactive technology company bridging Neuroscience, Games, Interaction and Robotics, born from the desire to explore and create inspiring interfaces with technology---and to make technology itself more accessible to everyone.

+We are a network of explorers who like to imagine, use, and teach technology, having an extensive background in virtual and augmented reality, interactive installations, robotics, and neuroscience.

 ## Gonçalo Lopes